Engineering

 Modern Web APIs let browser tools handle files, compute, and graphics with local speed and clear permissions, without installs.

-This article breaks down the APIs driving that change and the patterns that keep tools stable under load.
-The focus is File System Access, Web Workers, Streams, and WebGPU.
+That matters when the alternative is a slow upload, a server-side queue, and another download before the user can inspect the result.
+This article looks at the APIs behind that change and the patterns that keep browser-native tools stable under load.
+The focus is File System Access, File APIs, Web Workers, Streams, Canvas, WebGPU, and the local processing pipelines that connect them.

 Desktop apps once had direct access to files and hardware, but they required installs and OS specific builds.
 Web apps were easy to share yet they lived inside a tight sandbox.
 Modern APIs narrow that gap while keeping the browser security model intact.